avamsykiran/F-IIHT-Cognizent-DTP_2021-ongoing-GoLang_06Dec21_29Dec21_11001300/README.md

                         ENV VARIABLES

-                                GOROOT          points to the go instalaltion directory GOPATH          point to the workspace, where
+                                GOROOT          points to the go instalaltion directory, points to go SDK all the inbuilt packages are located at GOROOT

+                                GOPATH          point to the workspace, where
                                                         all our project lie.

                                                 by default /users/vamsy/go/....

                                 GOBIN           points to the directory where
                                                 go intall tool whall create the .exe file. if GOPATH is not set.